 Corporate Culture Change Cycle

-The Corporate Culture Change Cycle (4C) is based on an international award winning doctoral study which means that the approach is credible and rigorous so that you can feel confident about its capacity to assist you create a productive workplace culture.
+- The Corporate Culture Change Cycle (4C) is based on an international award winning doctoral study.
+This means that the approach is credible and rigorous and you can feel confident about its capacity to assist you create a productive workplace culture.

 - The 4C uses a bottom up approach to change unlike most change approaches that uses a traditional top down approach which means that it generates more ‘buy-in’ from staff so that you can feel a sense of assurance that it will lead to sustainable behaviour change.